Luis Arraez Preview, Player Props: Marlins vs. Padres

-The Miami Marlins, including Luis Arraez (.220 batting average in his past 10 games), take on starter Michael Wacha and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+The Miami Marlins, including Luis Arraez (.250 on-base percentage in past 10 games, 151 points below season-long percentage), take on starter Blake Snell and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.

 Luis Arraez Game Info & Props vs. the Padres